 4 - Making garden candles

-- Paraffin for outside
+- Paraffin for outdoors

 - Stearin